vincbro/micro-dao/README.md

 - This allows the solver to run at 100% capacity for a fraction of an interval (e.g., 9 minutes of a 15-minute block) and schedule a hard `SIGSTOP` the exact millisecond the quota is satisfied, preventing wasted OPEX.

 #### 3. Constraint Hardening (The "Ghost-Run" Loophole)
 Mathematical solvers are inherently "lazy" and will exploit any unbound edge cases.
-If instructed to maintain an "ON" state for 4 hours to avoid a shutdown penalty, the solver might attempt to run at a 0.01% fractional load—technically satisfying the state requirement without paying for electricity.
+If instructed to maintain an "ON" state for 4 hours to avoid a shutdown penalty, the solver might attempt to run at a 0.01% fractional load, technically satisfying the state requirement without paying for electricity.
 - We harden the model against this using a strict adjacency constraint: `x[i] >= y[i] + y[i + 1] - 1`.
 - *Translation:* If the system claims to be continuously ON across multiple intervals, it **must** run at exactly 100% capacity and pay the full market rate.
 Fractional loads are strictly bounded to the terminal interval immediately preceding a state shutdown.

 ### The Outcome: Global vs. Local Optima
 By feeding raw market snapshots and real-time state data into the MILP solver, `micro-dao` completely avoids the pitfalls of local optima.
 The system will frequently choose to ignore a localized 15-minute dip in electricity prices if capturing it requires a state transition.
-Instead, it shifts the entire production block to a slightly more expensive—but completely contiguous—time window, radically reducing unnecessary wear cycles while hitting precise production targets.
+Instead, it shifts the entire production block to a slightly more expensive, but completely contiguous time window, radically reducing unnecessary wear cycles while hitting precise production targets.

 Here is the updated **How to Run** section.
 It integrates `uv run` as the execution method and adds a great technical explanation of how the `--health` flag demonstrates the dynamic constraint generation we built into the MILP solver.

-You can replace the previous section in your `README.md` with this:
+### Future Improvements

+If I had more time to expand the `DigitalTwin` simulation, I would look into bridging the gap between our current financial-state model and true physical electrochemistry:

+- **Continuous Thermal Decay:** Right now, the penalty for starting up is static and based entirely on overall stack health.
+I'd like to implement a thermal mass model that tracks how long the system has been offline.
+This would let the MILP solver differentiate between a low-penalty "warm start" (restarting after 30 minutes) and a high-penalty "cold start" (restarting after 12 hours).
+- **Non-Linear Efficiency (Polarization Curves):** The current solver assumes flat, linear production efficiency.
+Because real electrolyzers operate on a curve and lose efficiency at maximum load, I'd like to use piecewise linear approximation to let the solver hunt for the thermodynamic "sweet spot" (e.g., running at 65% capacity for a longer duration to maximize hydrogen yield).
+- **Component-Specific Wear:** Instead of a single global health percentage, I'd like to split degradation into specific vectors (like membrane thinning vs. catalyst loss).
+The optimizer could then dynamically generate constraints to protect the hardware's weakest link at any given time.

 ## Running the Simulation